SPAAM-community/spaam-community.github.io/README.md

-# Standards Precautions and Advances in Ancient Metagenomics
+# Standards Precautions and Advances in Metagenomics

-About...
+> An awesome project.